UEFA Youth League domestic champions path ties

 Article summary

-The 32 entrants compete in two knockout rounds with the first starting on Tuesday.
+The 32 entrants compete in two knockout rounds with the first round in progress.

 Article top media content